nogibjj/satvik-rust8/README.md

-In this repository, we build a fibinacci number generator using looops
+In this repository, we build a permutation combination computer CLI